Jamie Oliver Meat Moussaka

 Ingredients

-3. Cook the Aromatics for Sauce: In the same pot, add the onion, garlic, bay leaves, and cinnamon stick.
-Cook until the onions are tender and the mixture is fragrant.
+• In the same pot, cook onion, garlic, bay leaves, and cinnamon until soft.

 Leave a Reply